 Meanwhile, the company's ability to protect its data has come under scrutiny.
-Last month, a whistleblower at a London-based private equity firm revealed that her employer, Bantham Capital, used hacked LinkedIn data to identify when workers were most vulnerable to being recruited by other firms, and which individuals were most likely to accept a salary freeze without leaving their jobs. have structural competitive advantages.
+Last month, a whistleblower at a London-based private equity firm revealed that her employer, Bantham Capital, have structural competitive advantages.
 Would "non-predictive" economies in 2020 need special dispensations and restrictions, the way "non-market" economies did in the early 21st-century days of the World Trade Organization?